Changissnz/selfinterest/README.md

 nothing close to the axiom of natural law, to ascribe the ideal.
 However, perception to yield quantifiable information on the traits of the object can be accurate, but this is not the same as the label of "aesthetic".
-Matters predominantly deemed subjective do not have an associated metrical criteria of strong consensus; in the various fields of human activity, there are a few broad categories for these matters, such as the arts and politics.
+Matters predominantly deemed subjective do not have any associated metrical criteria of strong consensus; in the various fields of human activity, there are a few broad categories for these matters, such as the independent arts and politics.